Julia Stephen: Relationships with family and household

 Julia greatly admired her husband's intellect, and although she knew her own mind, thought little of her own.
 As Woolf observed "she never belittled her own works, thinking them, if properly discharged, of equal, though other, importance with her husband's".
 She believed with certainty in her role as the centre of her activities, and the person who held everything together, with a firm sense of what was important and valuing devotion.
 Of the two parents, Julia's "nervous energy dominated the family".
 While Virginia identified most closely with her father, Vanessa stated her mother was her favourite parent.
 Angelica Garnett recalls how Virginia asked Vanessa which parent she preferred, although Vanessa considered it a question that "one ought not to ask", she was unequivocal in answering "Mother" Stella, the oldest daughter, led a life of total subservience to her mother, incorporating her ideals of love and service.
 Virginia quickly learned, that like her father, being ill was the only reliable way of gaining the attention of her mother, who prided herself on her sickroom nursing.
 Against this background of over committed and distant parents, suggestions that this was a dysfunctional family must be evaluated.
-These include evidence of sexual abuse of the Stephen girls by their older Duckworth halfbrothers, and by their cousin, James Kenneth Stephen (1859–1892), at least of Stella.
+These include evidence of sexual abuse of the Stephen girls by their older Duckworth half brothers, and by their cousin, James Kenneth Stephen (1859–1892), at least of Stella.
 (Note: James Kenneth Stephen was the son of James Fitzjames Stephen, Leslie Stephen's older brother) Laura is also thought to have been abused.
 The most graphic account is by Louise DeSalvo, but other authors and reviewers have been more cautious.
 Other issues the children had to deal with was Leslie Stephen's temper, Woolf describing him as "the tyrant father".